Pyrenean Mastiffs USA Club

 - Honorary – An individual who has made significant contributions to the breed or club; honorary members pay no dues and are not eligible to vote, but can maintain regular or household membership if they pay dues.
 These individuals are nominated by the board or through a written petition signed by at least 20 percent of the voting membership in good standing.
 The nominations are voted on at the annual meeting and require a majority affirmative vote of the members present in good standing.

-- Life – An individual who has made significant contributions to the breed or club; life members pay no dues and are not eligible to vote, but can maintain regular or household membership if they pay dues.
+- Life – A current or former member who has made significant contributions to the breed or club; life members pay no dues and are not eligible to vote, 3 but can maintain regular or household membership if they pay dues.
 These individuals are nominated by the board or through a written petition signed by at least 20 percent of the voting membership in good standing.
 The nominations are voted on at the annual meeting and require a majority affirmative vote of the members present in good standing.

 SECTION 2.
 Dues.
 All member dues are due paid-in-full on or before January 31st of each year for that membership year.